mrkrause/matlibFLAC/README.md

 and the same FileDecoder can be used to extract many segments from the same file.
 See the class documentation for more details.
 The properties follow libFLAC++'s naming scheme for the [FLAC::Encoder::File](https://xiph.org/flac/api/classFLAC_1_1Encoder_1_1File.html) and [FLAC::Decoder::File](https://xiph.org/flac/api/classFLAC_1_1Decoder_1_1File.html); see those docs for details.

 ## Installation
+Precompiled binaries are available for Windows in `/precompiled`.
+Move those mex files into the same directory as FileEncoder and FileDecoder.
+For Mac and Linux, build as follows:

 1. **Get a C++ compiler.** Since it needs to work with Matlab/MEX, you may need a much older version than whatever is installed installed on your system by default.
 R2016b, for example, uses gcc 4.9, instead of gcc7 See [here](https://www.mathworks.com/support/compilers.html) for a list of supported compilers.

  Set it up and run `mex -setup c++` when you are done.